ACL Surgery and DoDMERB: Clearance, Waiver, and Timeline Guide

 Key Takeaways

-• 9 months, not 12.
-The current DoDI 6130.03-V1 sets the ACL surgery window at 9 months post-op.
+• 12-month window.
+DoDI 6130.03-V1 Section 6.18.d(4) sets the ACL reconstruction window at 12 months post-op.

 • Five documents build a waiver-ready package.
 Operative report, surgeon clearance, PT summary, return-to-sport clearance, and imaging.